pimpmfl/Memory/README.md

 ## Additional Information
-- You can find UMLs, milestones, scetches and other documents in g4t4/utils/
+- You can find UMLs, milestones, sketches and other documents in Memory/utils/